 Senior care support workers are a vital part of our multidisciplinary teams, working closely with other staff to provide excellent care.
 Our senior care support worker roles are suitable for staff with greater experience as there are additional responsibilities and clinical duties.

 Our registered nurses work across all our services including acute settings, the Outpatient Department and the Sir Robert Ogden Macmillan Centre.
-We offer a twelve month preceptorship programme for newly qualified nurses, as well as rotational roles to allow our staff to develop skills and experience across different areas.
+We offer a two year preceptorship programme for newly qualified nurses, as well as rotational roles to allow our staff to develop skills and experience across different areas.

 Sister/Charge Nurse – Band 6